9oelM/png-rs/README.md

 - **Compression method** has always been 0 for more than 20 years since the advent of PNG.
 0 specifies the compression method as deflate/inflate compression.
 - We are going to discuss **filter method** and **interlace method** in a greater detail later.

 Again, there is a set of rules for this chunk.
-[Please refer to the errors related](#wip).
+Please refer to the relevant errors.

 ## IDAT chunk
 This contains the actual image data.
 Probably this usually be the chunk that is the most common among different types of chunks.